 New York, like most states, has abandoned property laws.
-More importantly, New York abandoned property tax audits have become more common with increased attention to abandoned property over the past few years.
-Economic downturns, as well as increased interest in finding new revenue streams, have resulted in more audits.
+More importantly, New York abandoned property tax audits have become more common over the past few years with increased attention to abandoned property due to economic downturns as well as increased interest in finding new revenue streams.

 Can You Be Subject to an Abandoned Property Audit?